Dr. Margaret Murnane

-Rein Ulijn was appointed in 2008 to a WestCHEM chair in Chemistry at the University of Strathclyde.
-He is the holder of an ERC Starting Grant and Leverhulme Trust Leadership Award and was awarded the 2007 Macro Group UK Young Researchers Medal.
-He previously held an EPSRC Advanced Research Fellowship.
-He has authored over 80 peer reviewed research articles, 7 patent applications, and given over 80 invited and keynote lectures at international conferences.
-Since 2004 he has generated a grant portfolio worth in excess of 4.5M pounds with funding from ERC, EPSRC, BBSRC, the Leverhulme Trust, Human Frontiers Science Program (HFSP) and industry (Smith & Nephew, Johnson & Johnson, Ai2).
-He was co-founder of Manchester based spinout company Renephra Ltd. He gained his MSc degree in Biotechnology at the University of Wageningen (NL) (thesis 1998), PhD in Physical Chemistry at the University of Strathclyde (Thesis 2001) and postdoctoral training at the University of Edinburgh.
+Rein Ulijn is Professor in Nanochemistry and Vice Dean Research (Science) at the University of Strathclyde in Glasgow, Scotland.
+The work in his group is focused on the development of minimalistic molecular materials and systems that are inspired by biology and have unique properties, such as adaptability, molecular recognition and programmability.
+These properties open up exciting new applications in wide ranging areas ranging from biomedicine to nanotechnology.
+Prof Ulijn is the holder of an ERC Consolidator Grant and previously held fellowships from the Leverhulme Trust (2007-2012) and the EPSRC (2005-2010).
+He has received a number of awards, including the RSC Norman Heatley Medal (2013), RSC Emerging Technologies Award (2013) and Macro Group UK Young Researchers Medal (2007).
+He has authored over 110 peer reviewed research articles, 7 patent applications, and given over 90 invited and keynote lectures at international conferences.
+Since 2004 he has generated a grant portfolio worth in excess of USD 9M as principal investigator with funding from ERC, EPSRC, BBSRC, the Leverhulme Trust, Human Frontiers Science Program (HFSP) and industry.
+He was founding director of Biogelx Ltd. (Glasgow, 2012) and Renephra Ltd. (Manchester, 2009).
+He gained his MSc degree in Biotechnology at the University of Wageningen (Netherlands) (thesis 1998), PhD in Physical Chemistry at the University of Strathclyde (Thesis 2001) and postdoctoral training at the University of Edinburgh.
 From 2003-2008 he was in the School of Materials, University of Manchester (promoted to Senior Lecturer in 2006 and Reader in 2007).

 Dr. Diane Lipscombe